WEJUEKNII/stealer-builder/README.md

-SETUP

-Run install command
+"SETUP"
+⚙️ Installation

+Install the required dependencies:

 pip install -r requirements.txt
+🚀 Running the Tool

-After that run the exe
+After installing the requirements, run the executable file.

+🔑 Important
-keep your webhook with you
+Keep your webhook URL ready before starting
-a gui will popup have a icon file to sumbit it
+The application will open a GUI on launch
+You will be prompted to select/upload an icon file through the GUI 📌 Notes
+Make sure Python and pip are correctly installed before running setup If the GUI does not appear, try running the executable as administrator Do not close the window during setup unless finished